helloliangshilei/SimpleJEE/README.md

 I know some people like to use a "Manager" style DAO as another level of indirection, but I figured I'd gone far enough for my purposes.

-3) Fancy shoes with @ signs.
-JPA/Annotations
+### Adding JPA/Annotations
 The third and default example show's use of JPA annotations for the implementation, but in all other ways is exactly the same as the one above.
 I know it's not a true JPA application since I'm using Hibernate's session stuff rather than EntityManager convention.
 So it's not a truly portable JPA application.

 Run the same test in sample two but using the default code in HibUtil.java.

- ****Note, the reason for Hibutil.java is to actually load the correct Hibernate configuration file at startup time inside a web container.
+NOTE:the reason for Hibutil.java is to actually load the correct Hibernate configuration file at startup time inside a web container.
  That's why it's a little painful for testing purposes.
 Sorry.

-4) Shoes with a Spring in your step.
+### Adding Spring in your step.
 The Spring sample is built using the sample DAO structure and inheritance structure as the Hibernate ones.
 It's just using Spring injection to manage the session, transactions, all that sort of thing.
 You can see the samples in CommonDAOSpringImpl, UserDAOHibSpringImpl which use the CommonDAO and UserDAO just as the last two examples did.

 The test file is src/test/java/com/wickedhobo/UserSpringHibernateTest/java/

-5) MVC Sample and Simple Web Sample
+### MVC Sample and Simple Web Sample

 I also wrote a simple Spring MVC sample.
 You can see the controller at src/main/java/com/web/UserController and the Spring Test at /src/test/java/com/wickedhobo/UserControllerTest.java.
 It has a fairly comprehensive set of Spring Tests for the